-ITEM 5.
 OPERATING AND FINANCIAL REVIEW AND PROSPECTS

-For discussion related to our financial condition, changes in financial condition, and the results of operations for 2020 compared to 2019, refer to Item 5-Operating and Financial Review and Prospects in our Annual Report on Form 20-F for the fiscal year ended December 31, 2020, which was filed with the United States Securities and Exchange Commission on March 15, 2021, excluding the discussion related to the adjustments to our Consolidated Income Statement, Consolidated Statement of Cash Flows and capital expenditures that have been made following the classification of Algeria as a discontinued operation (see Note 10-Held for Sale and Discontinued Operations in our Audited Consolidated Financial Statements), which is discussed in this Item 5.
+For discussion related to our financial condition, changes in financial condition, and the results of operations for 2020 compared to 2019, Operating and Financial Review and Prospects in our Annual Report for the fiscal year ended December 31, 2020, which was filed on March 15, 2021, excluding the discussion related to the adjustments to our Consolidated Income Statement, Consolidated Statement of Cash Flows and capital expenditures that have been made following the classification of Algeria as a discontinued operation (see Note 10-Held for Sale and Discontinued Operations in our Audited Consolidated Financial Statements), which is discussed in this section.

-The following discussion and analysis should be read in conjunction with our Audited Consolidated Financial Statements and the related Notes included in this Annual Report on Form 20-F. This discussion contains forward-looking statements that involve risks and uncertainties.
-Our actual results could differ materially from those anticipated in these forward-looking statements due to numerous factors, including the risks discussed in Item 3D.
-Risk Factors.
+The following discussion and analysis should be read in conjunction with our Audited Consolidated Financial Statements and the related Notes included in this Annual Report.
+This discussion contains forward-looking statements that involve risks and uncertainties.
+Our actual results could differ materially from those anticipated in these forward-looking statements due to numerous factors, including the risks discussed in - How We Manage Risks - Risk Factors.